Car Insurance in Pennsylvania

 Cheap full coverage in Pennsylvania

-As of 2025, the average cost of car insurance in Pennsylvania is $1,128 for a six-month policy.
-Our research shows that Travelers offers the cheapest rates for full-coverage auto insurance, with an average monthly cost of only $81.
+As of 2026, the average cost of car insurance in Pennsylvania is $1,186 for a 6-month policy.
 Full coverage typically includes comprehensive, collision, and liability coverage.

-Below are the average rates from top companies in Pennsylvania, including Travelers.
+Below are the average rates from top companies in Pennsylvania.
 As you look at these costs, remember that your individual rates will likely differ.
 Rating factors such as age, specific ZIP code, driving history, and more are considered when an insurance company evaluates your profile.

 Updating data...